“If You Are Curious, You Will Find the Puzzles Around You. If You Are Determined, You Will Solve Them”

 Other publications validated this timeline.
 During that same month, the Express in London ran a similar story.
 They interviewed key figures in the community.
 For example, they spoke to Daniel Sheppard.
 He served as the President of the UK Cube Association.
 The article discussed why the puzzle remains popular.
 It then quoted Rubik directly regarding curiosity and determination.

 Two years later, the quote entered the literary world.
 Dan Lovaglia included it in his 2016 book.
 The book is titled Relational Children’s Ministry.
 Lovaglia used Rubik’s words to explain his own views.
 He wanted to inspire readers to fix broken situations.
-This proves the quote had gained traction.
+This proves the “if you are curious, you will find the puzzles around you. if quote origin” had gained traction.
 It moved beyond toy enthusiasts and into educational circles.

 Definitive Proof of Authorship